golaraa-cerebras/line-cerebras/CONTRIBUTING.md

 - Clear PR description and title
 - Unittests covering the new code
 - Consistent style: Use `pre-commit` to run linters and formatters.

+## Contributing to Our Example Integrations
+Our `example_integrations/` folder contains agents developed by our partners that utilizes their services.
+If you're interested in adding your own example integration, your PR must satisfy the following requirements:
+- Must be deployable on the Line platform
+  - You can connect an existing Git repository with the agent code via our [Github Integration](https://docs.cartesia.ai/line/integrations/github) to test the agent
+- Must have a README with clear documentation around the usecase with a link to your API docs
+  - README should include Prerequisites, Environment Variables, File Overview, and any other information that might be relevant to modifying or using the example agent
+  - See our [basic agent README](./examples/basic_chat/README.md) or [form filling README](./examples/form-filling/README.md) for reference on how to write the README
+- Must follow our repositories style guide

+  > [!NOTE]
+  > Partners are responsible for keeping their integration example up to date with Line changes